hackclub/hackclub/workshops/FCR/README.md

 # Fundamental of Teachable Machine
-Teachable Machine is a web-based tool that makes creating machine learning models fast, easy, and accessible to everyone.Educators, artists, students, innovators, makers of all kinds – really, anyone who has an idea they want to explore.
-No prerequisite machine learning knowledge required.You train a computer to recognize your images, sounds, and poses without writing any machine learning code.
-Then, use your model in your own projects, sites, apps, and more.
+Teachable Machine is a web-based tool that makes creating machine learning models fast, easy, and accessible to everyone.
+Educators, artists, students, innovators, makers of all kinds – really, anyone who has an idea they want to explore.
+No prerequisite machine learning knowledge is required.
+You train a computer to recognize your images, sounds and poses without writing any machine learning code.
+Then, use your model in your projects, sites, apps, and more.
 # Starter Pack
 Just go to [teachablemachine.withgoogle.com](https://teachablemachine.withgoogle.com)and click Get Started.
 No need to make an account or log in.
 [This playlist of tutorial videos](https://www.youtube.com/playlist?list=PLJfHZtseuscuTQfodmFnbZ3rBgCWsRT9t) are built into the tool to help you along the way.
 You can also check out [Dan Shiffman’s Coding Train video](https://www.youtube.com/watch?v=kwcillcWOg0&list=PLRqwX-V7Uu6aJwX0rFP-7ccA6ivsPDsK5&index=2&t=0s) on Teachable Machine.
 Three starter projects for recognizing [fruit](https://medium.com/@warronbebster/teachable-machine-tutorial-bananameter-4bfffa765866), [head tilts](https://medium.com/@warronbebster/teachable-machine-tutorial-head-tilt-f4f6116f491), or [sounds](https://medium.com/@warronbebster/teachable-machine-tutorial-snap-clap-whistle-4212fd7f3555) you make.You can currently train Teachable Machine with images (pulled from your webcam or image files), sounds (in one-second snippets from your mic), and poses (where the computer guesses the position of your arms, legs, etc from an image).
 More types of training may be coming soon :)